Save up to 10% on select 2020 Departures - Pay in Full by Dec 18, 2019Save up to 10% on select 2020 Departures - Ends Dec 18, 2019

 It's time to Tango your way through beautiful Buenos Aires-your launch pad to the other-worldly southern frontier of Patagonia.
 On arrival, your local host will welcome you and transfer you to your hotel.
 Relax or explore the grand boulevards and colorful barrios of Argentina's vibrant capital on your own.
 This evening, join your Travel Director and fellow expeditioners for a Welcome Reception.

-Walk in the footsteps of the porteños on your exploration of the exquisite sights of the "Paris of South America."
+Walk in the footsteps of the porteños on your exploration of the exquisite sights of the "Paris of South America".
 Wind your way through the city, past the grand pink Casa Rosada, bold and bright La Boca and the streets of San Telmo.
 View the ornate Teatro Colon and pay homage to Eva (Evita) Peron in the final resting place of Buenos Aires' most noteworthy residents, Recoleta Cemetery.
-Embrace Argentinian culture at a Be My Guest experience this evening as you connect with locals, joining a local family in Palermo Soho who'll share their homemade family recipes, the secrets of kneading bread and the art of the passionate Tango.
+Embrace Argentinian culture at a Be My Guest experience this evening as you 'Connect with Locals', joining a local family in Palermo Soho who'll share their homemade family recipes, the secrets of kneading bread and the art of the passionate Tango.

 An expedition through the extraordinary landscapes of Patagonia begins today as you fly to the world's southernmost city, Ushuaia.
 On arrival, explore the dramatic landscapes of Tierra del Fuego National Park, Argentinian's southern-most national park on the border of Chile.
 Join a Local Specialist to delve deep into its natural splendor.
 Admire its beautiful waterfalls, the mighty Martial Glacier, forests and snow-capped mountains in which the wildlife of this area find sanctuary.
 Keep a keen eye out for red foxes, condors, eagles and beavers.
 Come face to face with the biological richness of Tierra del Fuego Island and its incredible scenic beauty, enjoying views over the Beagle Channel at Ensenada Bay, the glacial waters of Roca Lake and the deep Bay of Lapataia Bay.
 This evening, dinner is served at your hotel on the Beagle Channel, so named for the famous HMS Beagle on which Charles Darwin once sailed the southern seas and saw glaciers for the first time.

-This morning, join a Local Specialist and your fellow travelers for a tour of Ushuaia including a visit to the Museo Maritimo y Del Presidio, where you'll explore the history of the Prison at the End of the World and learn about the famous prisoners who were incarcerated there.
+This morning, join a Local Specialist and your fellow travellers for a tour of Ushuaia including a visit to the Museo Maritimo y Del Presidio, where you'll explore the history of the Prison at the End of the World and learn about the famous prisoners who were incarcerated there.
 Later, delve into its history as a former penal colony and missionary base on your own, or consider joining an optional cruise excursion on the Beagle Channel focusing on the scenic archipelago, wildlife and history.
 Learn about the great shipwrecks of the region, as well as the dogged determination of the first European explorers, who in the 19th century navigated this inhospitable region which has since had a turbulent history.
 Consider taking a longer excursion that includes views of lazy colonies of sea lions and Magellanic penguins, which Portuguese explorer Ferdinand Magellan first saw in the early 16th century.

 Leave the "end of the world" and fly to El Calafate on the shores of Lake Argentino, the gateway to Los Glaciares National Park with its spectacular Perito Moreno Glacier.
 You'll have a rare opportunity to explore the otherworldly landscape of massive glaciers, interconnected fjords and mountainside glacial lakes over the next few days, but not before perhaps tucking into the Calafate berry after which the town is named to secure your return to this mystical region.

 The day is dedicated to a deep exploration of the striking UNESCO-listed Los Glaciares National Park.
 Touring with a Local Specialist, you'll come face-to-face with its arctic blue and white glaciers that are fed by the massive South Patagonian Ice Field, milky colored glacial lakes and towering snowcapped peaks.
 Discover the magnificent Perito Moreno Glacier, which towers above the icy waters of Lake Argentino.
 You could perhaps witness massive igloo icebergs plunging into the lake with thunderous force.
 Experience the rugged solitude of the windswept steppe and the quiet southern beach forests, before heading back to El Calafate for an evening spent at leisure.
-Consider indulging all your senses savoring the town's famous Patagonian lamb paired with a delectable glass of Argentina's Malbec, or pop into the Yeti Ice Bar for a chilly encounter that will warm your polar heart.
+Consider indulging all your senses savouring the town's famous Patagonian lamb paired with a delectable glass of Argentina's Malbec, or pop into the Yeti Ice Bar for a chilly encounter that will warm your polar heart.

 The Patagonian Steppes give way to the granite spires of Paine, otherwise known as Cleopatra's Needles, the main features of the UNESCO-listed Torres del Paine National Park.
 We'll join a Local Specialist to delve behind the scenes of this extraordinary frontier land that few have explored.
 Connect with the inspiring natural landscape, celebrating one of the world's last true wilderness areas.
 Wander past cascading waterfalls, roaring creeks, shimmering lakes and jagged mountain spires.
 Your afternoon in the park will feature the Torres towers seen from the eastern region.
 Observe cyanobacteria with stromatolites formations at the Laguna Amarga caldera before stopping at Blue Lagoon on the Perito Moreno glacier with its distinct cerulean blue waters.
 Dinner with wine awaits at your hotel.